0xAnalyst/Windows-API/README.md

 # Windows-API
-windows API projects that might help pentesters
+Windows API projects that might help pentesters

 ## Reverse shell "Change IP and Port"
      It creates a socket connection and bind cmd.exe in the socket